 The relevance of Hybrid Warfare to Pakistan

-The hybrid war against Pakistan is focused on Balochistan, former Fata region, Gilgit-Baltistan and China-Pakistan Economic Corridor.
+The hybrid war against Pakistan is focused on Balochistan, the former Fata region, Gilgit-Baltistan, and China-Pakistan Economic Corridor.
 Pakistan Army and ISI remain a special focus of propaganda and fake news.
-Through hybrid warfare, strategic objective India is trying is achieve is not the destruction of Pakistan but making her so weak that Pakistan accepts Indian bid of supremacy in South Asia and compromises her interests and accepts the resolution of disputes on Indian terms.
+Through hybrid warfare, strategic objective India is trying is achieve is not the destruction of Pakistan but making her so weak that Pakistan accepts the Indian bid of supremacy in South Asia and compromises her interests, and accepts the resolution of disputes on Indian terms.
 Pakistan needs to evaluate the sources and objectives of hybrid warfare.

 The main modality of Hybrid Warfare against Pakistan is the media, including social media.
 Few Indian media personalities enjoy the ‘freedom’ to be critical of their country.
 Meanwhile, Pakistan print and electronic media speak with many voices.
 There is little space for pro-Pakistani narratives in Western media.
 A multitude of Indian trolls has been recruited to malign Pakistan on the internet.